Skip to content

 The EU AI Act categorises AI systems into four different risk levels, each with specific regulatory requirements.

 These systems are completely banned due to the high risks they present to public safety and citizens’ rights.
-They include applications such as subliminal manipulation intended to alter behavior, social scoring by public authorities, and remote biometric identification in real-time in public spaces, except in specific security situations.
+They include applications such as subliminal manipulation intended to alter behaviour, social scoring by public authorities, and remote biometric identification in real-time in public spaces.

 What Are the Penalties for Non-Compliance?